-- staff members who have been given access to them, the information they contain should be discussed with such persons only. - B. Persons who no longer have access to confidential FOMC information, whether because of a job change within the Federal Reserve, employment outside the Federal Reserve, or retirement, must release custody of all confidential materials in their possession and remain subject to all the prohibitions relating to the disclosure of FOMC information that is still confidential. - C. The distribution to the FOMC of all documents, other than the Manager's reports, should be handled through the Secretariat. - D. In addition, to facilitate the identification of Class I and Class II FOMC information, the appropriate coversheet should be placed on all such documents that are to be circulated.
+- A. In addition to ensuring that the materials themselves are made available only to staff members who have been given access to them, the information they contain should be discussed with such persons only. - B. Persons who no longer have access to confidential FOMC information, whether because of a job change within the Federal Reserve, employment outside the Federal Reserve, or retirement, must release custody of all confidential materials in their possession and remain subject to all the prohibitions relating to the disclosure of FOMC information that is still confidential. - C. The distribution to the FOMC of all documents, other than the manager's reports, should be handled through the Secretariat - D. In addition, to facilitate the identification of Class I and Class II FOMC information, the appropriate coversheet should be placed on all such documents that are to be circulated.
 (The Tealbook is distinctive in appearance and meets this requirement without an additional cover page.)
-The most up-to-date coversheets are available on the FOMC Secretariat's web site: (http://fweb.rsma.frb.gov/dma/fomc/).
+The most up-to-date coversheets are available on the FOMC Secretariat's web site: (fweb.rsma.frb.gov/dma/fomc/).